biopragmatics/oquat/docs/invalids/prefix/flybase.md

 ## `cl`: Cell Ontology

-Identifiers for this prefix are given incorrectly correctly in `cl`.
+Identifiers for this prefix are given incorrectly in `cl`.
+See the [GitHub repository](https://github.com/obophenotype/cell-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|